-In short-run, firm's equilibrium withlosses has been shown in figure 10.
-The firm is in equilibrium at point E as at point E, MR=MC and MC curve cuts MR curve from below.OQ is the equilibrium level of output.
-The total revenue is OP×OQ = OPEQ.
-The total cost is LQ×OQ =LQOK.
-The firm will be incurring losses as total cost is more than totalrevenue i.e. LQOK > OPEQ.
-The difference between total cost and total revenue is losses i.e. LQOK - OPEQ = KLEP.
-At output OQ, LQ is the average cost out of which MQ is average variable cost and LM is average fixed cost.
+In short-run, firm's equilibrium with losses has been shown in figure 10.
+The firm is in equilibrium at point E as at point E, MR=MC and MC curve cuts MR curve from below.
+OQ is the equilibrium level of output.
+The total revenue is $OP \times OQ$ = OPEQ.
+The total cost is $LQ \times OQ$ = LQOK.
+The firm will be incurring losses as total cost is more than total revenue i.e. LQOK > OPEQ.
+The difference between total cost and total revenue is losses i.e. LQOK - ınd

+OPEQ = KLEP.
+At output OQ, LQ is the a

+LM is average fixed cost.
 The price OP or EQ is less than short run average cost LQ by EL.
 Hence, EL is loss per unit.
-At the point of equilibrium, total loss will be EL×EP (OQ) = ELKP.
-If the firm is incurring losses, the question arises whether the producer will continue production or shut down the firm.
-In this situation, firm's main aim is to minimise losses.
-Firm will not be shut down as long as firm is able to minimise its loss by continuing production.
+At the point of equilibrium, total loss will be EL×EP (OQ)